 Although the expectation is that grantees will fully expend grant funds within the year they are awarded, the Tydings Amendment provides flexibility to sub grantees for most federal entitlement programs such as NCLB Fund Codes: 140, 180, 305, and IDEA 240.
 The Amendment allows recipients to reapply for any returned funds as an extended use (carryover) grant.
 In such cases, the program office will issue guidance to recipients as to the procedures they must follow for this reapplication.
 Recipients should contact the program office if they are unsure whether or not a particular grant allows this reapplication process.

 Title I Policy

 Currently, the Title I-305 program has a specific carryover limitation within the program regulations.
 This means that for these grants, recipients with unexpended balances, within certain limits, retain access to those funds for the remainder of the Tydings period.
 Title I limits the amount a recipient may carry over to 15% of the original entitlement.
 If the amount of carryover exceeds this limit, a waiver is usually required in order to retain access.

-Pursuant to Section 3114(c) of the ESEA, when Title III funds allocated to a grantee under that section are not or will not be used by the grantee for the purpose for which the allocation was made, ESE will reallocate the funds to other eligible entities in the State that ESE determines will use the amount to carry out Title III purposes.
-ESE will prioritize the reallocation of these funds to Level 3 and Level 4 districts based on the needs of district LEP and immigrant students, as determined by ESE.
-ESE reserves the right to determine the criteria for re-allocating Title III funds in this regard.
+Pursuant to Section 3114(c) of the ESEA, when Title III funds allocated to a grantee under that section are not or will not be used by the grantee for the purpose for which the allocation was made, DESE will reallocate the funds to other eligible entities in the State that DESE determines will use the amount to carry out Title III purposes.
+DESE will prioritize the reallocation of these funds to Level 3 and Level 4 districts based on the needs of district LEP and immigrant students, as determined by ESE.
+DESE reserves the right to determine the criteria for re-allocating Title III funds in this regard.